 The normal taxable period is the calendar month, but if a taxable person's total turnover (for the last 12 months) is less than RSD 50 million, the taxable period is quarterly.
 Taxable persons whose taxable period is a month must file VAT returns and pay the VAT due within 15 days of the end of the period.
+Those filing quarterly returns must do so and pay the VAT due within 15 days of the end of the period.

 If input tax exceeds output tax (i.e. there is a balance in favour of the taxable person) he is entitled to a refund of the difference.
-This can take form of an actual cash refund, or can be treated as a VAT prepayment to be carried forward against the next period's VAT liability.
+This can take form of an actual cash refund or can be treated as a VAT credit.